-Sex & Gender In Morocco
+Sex & Gender In Morocco, Tips for Women Travelers

 , male/female relationships are patterned differently than in western countries because gender roles are much more fixed.
 Family is the center of life in Morocco

 are not discriminated against, however, upon reaching puberty (especially in small cities and villages) they are often separated with the intention of making sure that they stay virginal and to better prepare them for motherhood.
 In Morocco

 between men and women.
 Public displays of affection are a taboo between men and woman.
 Kissing in public for example, should not be done.
 Couples you may see in the street walking near to each other or holding hand are typically married or possibly engaged in prostitution.
 While platonic friendships do exist between males and females, they are less common than in western countries.
 Since Morocco

 , engaging in activities such as cooking, cleaning, shopping, weaving, caring for the elderly and educating the children while the man is away at work.
 In their free time, women meet other societal expectations of visiting family, friends and attending evening prayer services at the local mosque or shrine.
 These roles also apply to women in the countryside, where agricultural duties are shared with their husbands.
 However in the countryside where you find Berber villages

 , it is not likely to see a co-ed group of Moroccans mingling in a local cafe or bar.
 In fact, female tourists withstanding, cafes and bars are traditionally limited to males.